 sweeter shades than those of earth."

-To send flowers to Kodiak's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Kodiak H.W.
+Roddick, please visit our floral store.